Home

 Gianello Torriano’s Clockwork Prayer

-The so called Clockwork Prayer was made of wood and iron, 39 cm in height.
+The so-called Clockwork Prayer was made of wood and iron, 39 cm in height.
 Driven by a key-wound spring, the monk walks in a square, striking his chest with his right arm, raising and lowering a small wooden cross and rosary in his left hand, turning and nodding his head, rolling his eyes, and mouthing silent obsequies.
 Every once in a while, he brings the cross to his lips and kisses it.
 Amazingly, after some four and a half centuries, the automaton remains in good working order.
-A legend is told that the King Philip II, praying at the bedside of a dying son of his own, promised a miracle for a miracle, if his child be spared.
+A legend is told that King Philip II, praying at the bedside of a dying son of his own, promised a miracle for a miracle, if his child be spared.
 And when the child did indeed recover, Philip kept his bargain by having Gianello Torriano construct a miniature penitent homunculus.

 To top